moritzsalla/quarantine-hub/README.md

 VR webrtc chat room using aframe & socketio

+❗ Although webrtc is [https://caniuse.com/#search=webrtc](officially supported by Safari), I've been having problems with it.
+Use new releases of Chrome or Firefox (if you are using Edge what are you doing on Github?)

 Uses [networked-aframe](https://www.npmjs.com/package/networked-aframe), a framework that adds webrtc and socketio support to aframe.

 ## Client